 For me, I am going to use it to saute tofu and maybe even paneer, if I can.
 Then, I am going to use that tofu in another recipe, so, stay tuned.
 I am still in the experimental phases, but, you will get to see this recipe soon.

 If you make my recipe, you can substitute soy sauce for tamari sauce which is similar and is gluten-free.
 I have used this (affiliate link) tamari sauce brand in the past and highly recommend it.

 In my recipe below, I use nutritional yeast and soy sauce to compensate for the fish sauce.
 It tastes really good and I am told that my recipe tastes just like the traditional version.

 I also used non-dairy milk in this recipe.
-My favorite is almond milk for this recipe.
+My favorite is hazelnut milk for this recipe.
 You can also use coconut milk which will make it more creamier.

 How long does this sauce last?